ComposableFi/composable/frame/nft/README.md

 ## fNFT

-fNFT instance account can be made the owner of financial positions by referencing these in specific protocols.
+A fNFT instance account can be made the owner of financial positions by referencing these in specific protocols.
-The original owner becomes an owner of fNFT. fNFT account becomes owner of position.
+The original owner becomes an owner of the fNFT.
+The fNFT account becomes the owner of underlying position.

 fNFT unifies interface possible around positions: